so-groenen/parameter_parser_cpp23/README.md

 }
 ```
 By default, if a line cannot be parsed (*ie* in this example, if they do not contain a `=>`), it will cause the reader to return
-an `ReaderError` whos field `args` contains the line at fault.
+a `ReaderError` whose field `args` contains the line at fault.
 This can be overriden by setting the reading mode to Permissive: `ParameterReader::build(file_name, "=>", mode::Permissive)`.
 The line at fault will then simply be ignored.

 Moreover, if all the parameters are needed for a process to run, we can exit the program & print the errors to the console at parsing failures.
 This can even be written in a single "functional programming" kind of style: